cogitovirus/uhpldc-ms/README.md

     terragrunt apply
     ```

-2. **Initialize and Apply Terragrunt for Main Infrastructure**
+3. **Initialize and Apply Terragrunt for Main Infrastructure**

-    Navigate to the project terraform directory and run the following commands:
+    Navigate to the project terraform live directory and run the following commands (example for dev):

     ```sh
     # Navigate to the project terraform directory
-    cd ..
+    cd terraform/live/dev

     # Initialize Terragrunt for all configurations
     terragrunt run-all init